baby eating newspaper

 Do you have hobbies?

-Here are my daughters in India, modestly dressed to tour a mosque.
+Here are my daughters in Delhi, India, modestly dressed to tour a mosque.
 And below, red on the map shows where I've been.
+Next stop: Who knows?

 Create your own visited map of The World